nmervaillie/SdnClusterSample/README.md

 There are REST 2 endpoints:
 * `GET /users` : retrieves users using a read only transaction, hitting replica servers if they are available instead of core servers.
 * `POST /users` : creates a user.
-Retry the operation if the luster in not available.
+Retry the operation if the cluster in not available.
+Check the notes in `UserController` for additional info.

 To run the example :
 - start a cluster (see the script `start-neo-cluster.sh` : it starts a cluster with docker)